 all actions, causes of action, claims and demands of whatsoever nature caused by, arising directly or indirectly out of, or in connection with any acts or omissions of any IBC Agent, provided that IBC shall be entitled to the benefit of any limitations in this Agreement to the same extent as if such acts or omissions had been those of IBC.

 Customer Subscriptions.
-Unless otherwise specified in the applicable Order Form, access to the Services is purchased as Customer subscriptions on one of four tiers (“Small”, “Medium”, “Large” and “Extra Large”) as outlined on Schedule A. All subscriptions for relevant services will include a one time activation fee that is for the labor required to activate the system.
+Unless otherwise specified in the applicable Order Form, access to the Services is purchased as Customer subscriptions on one of four tiers (“Small”, “Medium”, “Large” and “Extra Large”) as outlined on Schedule A. All subscriptions for relevant services will include a one time activation fee for the copyright use.

 Professional Services.
 Upon execution of a SOW by the parties and subject to the terms and conditions set forth in Schedule B, IBC may retain ADILAS to provide Professional Services (including the development of Deliverables) for IBC, all as described in such SOW.
 If IBC submits a purchase order for Professional Services, such order shall not be binding upon ADILAS until accepted by ADILAS.
 ADILAS shall respond to each such order submitted by IBC within five (5) business days following receipt thereof.
 Once an order has been accepted, it shall be subject to the terms and conditions of this Agreement (such terms superseding any and all pre-printed terms and/or conditions within such order).

 Customer and IBC Data.
 ADILAS shall have the limited right to use the Customer Data and IBC Data to provide the Services in accordance with this Agreement and IBC shall obtain such rights from its Customers for ADILAS.
 Subject to the limited rights granted to ADILAS pursuant to this Agreement, ADILAS acquires no right, title or interest from IBC or any Customers under this Agreement in or to Customer Data and IBC Data, including any intellectual property rights therein.
-Customer System Data shall remain the property of the Customer.
+Customer Data shall remain the property of the Customer.

 3.0 SERVICES SETUP AND OPERATION

 Launch of the Services with IBC In Canada.
 In order to comply with Canadian government requirements, within 30 days after the execution of this Agreement or as soon as commercially possible, ADILAS will install a copy of the Services onto a network of servers located in Canada for servicing the Canadian Customers, though there is nothing restricting ADILAS from utilizing these same servers for any other customers worldwide.
-This launch of Services will begin upon execution of this document and payment in full of ADILAS quote #1434 which is $22,000.00.
-This payment shall be received from IBC within 10 days.
+It is understood that if IBC wishes to have Services hosted on servers in Canada, then IBC shall be responsible for server setup costs estimated to be US$22,000 (as referenced in Adilas quote #1434), which may be modified upon final specifications) and that it will take an estimated four to eight weeks to get a server operating in Canada.